JohnyMatharu/JohnyMatharu/README.md

 myBid:

-It is a platform which is common for auctioneers to post their auctions and bid for the ones created by others.
-It allows only to bid on someone's offer.
-They can visit profile page and see their active bids, after signing in they can see bids posted by other users
+It is a platform which allows to create a bid and to bid on existing bid.
+Login is required and once bid is one, has to be paid for.
+This app is time controlled.

 Get Help Give Help:

-It is a web-app which connects people offering free help and people who are looking for such help.
-This site will be good for people ready to offer something for free as a deal to create long-term connections
+There is a saying that once you do good for someone it comes back to you like a boomrang.
+This application is based in similar principle and encourages philanthropy.
+You can request for help or offer help to another inidividual who may need it.
+It encourages volunteerism and enhances long-term connections.